ALMSIVI/novel-tools-py/docs/references.md

 **Description:**

-Accepts a line in a book and matches a special title, whose affixes are in the given list.
+Matches a special title, whose affixes are in the given list.
 Examples of special titles include Introduction, Foreword, or Conclusion.

 As they usually don't have a regular index, they will be assigned negative values, depending on their order in the